The 7 Most Common Mistakes Made by Importers (And How To Avoid Them)

 Mistake #2: Forgetting to book in advance

-Now that we’re in shipping peak season, you should really book at least four weeks in advance to secure your sea freight shipment.
+In shipping peak season, you should really book at least four weeks in advance to secure your sea freight shipment.

+As such, we see importers making the mistake of not booking in advance.
 If you’ve got an urgent shipment, preparation is key.

 Mistake #3: Not preparing paperwork

-It’s boring, but could mean the difference between making money and losing money.
+It’s boring but could mean the difference between making money and losing money.

 Paperwork must accompany every consignment that comes into Australia.